zdravkov/kendo-docs/getting-started/web/pivotgrid/pivot-grid-faq.md

 description: Answers to Frequently Asked Questions about what Kendo UI PivotGrid supports
 ---

-# Kendo UI Mobile Frequently Asked Questions
+# Kendo UI PivotGrid Frequently Asked Questions

 This is a collection of frequently asked questions about what Kendo UI PivotGrid supports.